George-Edih/cs1302-ce01/README.md

 It is important to not only recall what you typed but also why you typed each of them.
 If done properly, your class notes will serve as a helpful study guide for the exam.

+1. Carefully read the following:

+   > If at any point while working through this exercise, you encounter an error message.
+Don't worry.
+Carefully
+   > read and process the error message to see what went wrong.
+In some cases, the error messages are expected
+   > and we want you to use them as a hint.
+If, however,  the error message doesn't make sense or you
+   > can't figure out how to proceed, raise your hand and an instructor or TA will be around shortly.

 1. When you launch your terminal emulator, what is the absolute path of the directory it places you in?
 What command can you use to figure it out?